 As shown in section 4, the estimation of N2O emission fluxes by emission inventories is challenging and currently some non-Annex I countries (e.g., COD) have no estimates available.
-Figure 1142 compares inversions (CAMS, GEOS-Chem and INVICAT) to available NGHGIsNI reported N2O emission fluxes.
-Because emission sectors of NGHGIsNIs and inversions are limited and do not coincide with each other, the comparison of N2O emission sectors between these two data sources can only be accomplished partially.
+Figure 11 compares inversions (CAMS, GEOS-Chem and INVICAT) to available NGHGIs reported N2O emission fluxes.
+Because emission sectors of NGHGIs and inversions are limited and do not coincide with each other, the comparison of N2O emission sectors between these two data sources can only be accomplished partially.
 The main innovation proposed in this study has been to separate total inversion fluxes into unmanaged and managed lands so that the emissions over managed lands minus the natural inland water emissions can be compared with inventories (section 1).
 We can see in the data presented in Fig 12 that natural emissions (natural fluxes from lakes and rivers plus fluxes from unmanaged lands) account for 32% of the mean inversions total for BRA, 47% in COD and 57% in AUS.
 In temperate industrialized countries with a smaller fraction of unmanaged land, the magnitude of natural fluxes relative to anthropogenic ones is smaller.
 In comparison to emissions from unmanaged lands, the natural emissions from rivers are always of a very small magnitude.
 In general, removing natural emissions tends to improve the agreement with inventories in non-Annex I countries.
-In Annex I countries, it tends to make inversion-based emissions smaller than NGHGIsNIs.
+In Annex I countries, it tends to make inversion-based emissions smaller than NGHGIs.
 The main uncertainty is on the area of grasslands and forests assumed to be unmanaged from our masks, and how well they correspond to the unmanaged areas used by each country.
 A large area of extensively grazed land e.g., in Mongolia and Kazakhstan is considered here as natural whereas those countries may consider them as being under management, even though the nitrogen cycle and N2O emissions are close to natural conditions for extensive grazing.
-The consistent pattern of higher emissions in inversions than NGHGIsNI among the three model inversions for non-Annex I countries, suggests the possible improvements in inventory compilation including adopting country-specificthat emission factors, or re-assessing for these countries may be revised upwards, and reportingthat indirect emissions may be re-assessed and reported when it is not the case (Table S2).
+The consistent pattern of higher emissions in inversions than NGHGIs among the three model inversions for non-Annex I countries, suggests the possible improvements in inventory compilation including adopting country-specific emission factors, or re-assessing and reporting indirect emissions when it is not the case (Table S2).
 On the other hand, for USA and CHN, the median of inversion emissions is smaller than inventories and CAMS is higher than the two other inversions considered.
-Concerning smaller inversion estimates for CHN and USA compared to NGHGIsNI, this could be because the Tier 1 used by NGHGIsNI assumes static EFs whereas EFs may change (smaller or larger) depending on cropland Nitrogen Use Efficiency (NUE) and climate.
-USA has improved its NUE in the 1990s compared to the 1980s considerably (Lassaletta et al., 2014)(Lassaletta et al., 2014) but if the EFs used are based on flux measurements in the 1980s these could be too high.
-A recent data driven model of direct cropland N2O emissions (Wang et al., 2020b)(Wang et al., 2020b) using non-linear EF and regional N-fertilizers input data, found emissions smaller than Tier 1 methods, which would be in better agreement with inversions.
+Concerning smaller inversion estimates for CHN and USA compared to NGHGIs, this could be because the Tier 1 used by NGHGIs assumes static EFs whereas EFs may change (smaller or larger) depending on cropland Nitrogen Use Efficiency (NUE) and climate.
+USA has improved its NUE in the 1990s compared to the 1980s considerably (Lassaletta et al., 2014) but if the EFs used are based on flux measurements in the 1980s these could be too high.
+A recent data driven model of direct cropland N2O emissions (Wang et al., 2020b) using non-linear EF and regional N-fertilizers input data, found emissions smaller than Tier 1 methods, which would be in better agreement with inversions.
 Another source of uncertainty in the N2O inversions is the prior estimates for land versus ocean.
 Since the ocean is not well constrained in the inversions, having a too high ocean prior will mean the land total will be underestimated and vice versa.

-5.56 Comparison with regional emissions
+5.5 Comparison with regional emissions